On Achievable Rates of Line Networks with Generalized Batched Network Coding: Line Networks and Generalized Batched Network Coding

 \subsection{Line Network Model}

-A line network of length $L$ is formed by a sequence of nodes labelled by $0,1,\ldots,L$, where directed communication links exist only from node ${\ell-1}$ to node $\ell$ for $\ell=1,\ldots,L$.
-We call the link from node ${\ell-1}$ to node $\ell$ the $\ell$th link or link $\ell$.
-We assume that each link is a discrete memoryless channel (DMC) with finite input and output alphabets $\Qin$ and $\Qout$, respectively.
-Denote by $Q_\ell$ the transition matrix for the link $\ell$.
-We also say the line network is formed by the concatenation of $Q_1,\ldots, Q_L$.
-We study the communication from the first node to the last node, which are called the \emph{source node} and the \emph{destination node}, respectively.
-Nodes $1,2,\ldots,L-1$ are also called the intermediate nodes, which can help with the communication from the source node to the destination node.
+A line network of length $L$ consists of nodes labeled as $0, 1, \ldots, L$, with directed communication links from node ${\ell-1}$ to node $\ell$.
+Each link is a discrete memoryless channel (DMC) with fixed finite input and output alphabets $\Qin$ and $\Qout$ respectively.
+The transition matrix for link $\ell$ is denoted as $Q_\ell$.
+The line network is formed by concatenating $Q_1, Q_2, \ldots, Q_L$.
+This study focuses on communication between the first node, referred to as the \emph{source node}, and the last node, known as the \emph{destination node}.
+The nodes numbered $1, 2, \ldots, L-1$ are referred to as the \emph{intermediate nodes}.

-Denote by $C(Q)$ and $C_0(Q)$ the channel capacity and the zero-error capacity of a DMC with transition matrix $Q$, respectively.
-We are interested in the achievable rate from the source node to the destination node when all the intermediate nodes have a buffer of $B$ bits, which can be a function of $L$.
-When $B$ is unbounded, the capacity of the network is $\min_{\ell=1}^LC(Q_{\ell})$, which is also called the \emph{min-cut}~\cite{cover06}.
-Using a large buffer, however, is not favorable for practical network communications: First, practical intermediate network devices (e.g., network routers) always have a finite buffer size.
-Second, a large buffer size at intermediate nodes may incur extra end-to-end latency due to queuing at the buffer.